 How to Make Silver Dollar Pancakes

-In a large bowl, combine all of the dry ingredients including flour, sugar, baking soda, and salt.
-Whisk to remove lumps.
+In a large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt until combined and lump-free.

-Flip the silver dollars and cook the other side for 1 more minute until golden brown.
+Flip the mini pancakes and cook the other side for 1 more minute until golden brown.
 Repeat until the batter is done and enjoy!

 Recipe Tips

-- Fruit: Fresh blueberries, strawberries, blackberries, or sliced bananas are perfect in and on top of the mini pancakes.
+- Fresh fruit: blueberries, strawberries, blackberries, or sliced bananas

-- Nut butter: Choose between natural peanut butter, almond butter, cashew butter, or hazelnut butter are delicious choices for peanut butter.
+- Nut butter: peanut butter, almond butter, cashew butter, or hazelnut spread

 More Pancake Recipes